Fluid Mixing and Scaling is part of a free web series, GWB Online Academy, by Aqueous Solutions LLC.

 On the Config → Options… dialog, uncheck the “precipitation” option

 Select Run → Go.
 React will move to the Results pane and trace the simulation

 Click on to launch Gtplot.
 Configure the plot as indicated below:

-The horizontal axis shows the extent of mixing from purely the first fluid (seawater, on the left) to purely the second (brine, on the right); a mixing value of 0.4, for example, represents a mixture of 60% of the first fluid and 40% of the second.
+The horizontal axis shows the extent of mixing from purely the SO42− rich seawater fluid (composition set in the Basis pane) to purely the Ba2+ rich brine (composition set in the Reactants pane).
+A mixing value of 0.4, for example, represents a mixture of 60% of the original seawater and 40% of the reactant brine.

 The added Ba++ reacts with SO4−− , which is in excess, to form barite.
 As a result, it does not accumulate in the mixture until the SO4−− becomes limiting.
 The SO4−− concentration decreases due to dilution and barite precipitation